 Narrative Review Template

 A narrative review template prompts—you guessed it—narrative statements.
 Instead of just assigning a rating number, you write a response to each question.
 This response can span a paragraph or more.
-The detail provided is an obvious benefit.
-This free narrative template asks for both short- and long-term answers.
+The detail provided is an obvious benefit, so ask both short- and long-term answers.

 Topics range from the employee’s three main accomplishments to the ability to uphold team values.